Cray-HPE/docs-csm/operations/rack_resiliency/ConfigMaps.md

 * Stores the monitoring intervals for critical services.
 This is stored both for ceph services and Kubernetes services.

 ### 1.2 Dynamic ConfigMap

+This ConfigMap contains information such as status of critical services and zones/nodes and is populated and used by RRS for its internal functionality.

 * For each critical service during every monitoring interval following fields are updated:
   * status: Whether the service is configured on the system
   * balanced: Whether the service is spread across the zones